The John Innes Centre Governing Council approved the appointment of a Science and Impact Advisory Board.

 Head of the joint research unit BIOGER-CPP, INRA-AgroParisTech, which studies the management of biological risks to agriculture, focusing on fungal diseases of crop plants.
 The main objectives of this multidisciplinary unit are to investigate the biology of plant pathogenic fungi and their infectious processes (from molecular to epidemiological mechanisms), their evolution, population dynamics and adaptation to host plants.
 This basic knowledge on fungal infection is used to study the impact of these diseases on crops and to develop durable control methods.

 Professor Rob Martienssen FRS is a Howard Hughes Medical Institute and Gordon and Betty Moore Foundation investigator in plant biology, in the Watson School of Biological Sciences at Cold Spring Harbor Laboratory, New York.
 His research team are using model plants and yeast to investigate epigenetic mechanisms of transposon silencing, gene regulation and stem cell fate via functional genomics and developmental genetics.
 Website

 Prof Joseph Noel

-Prof Joseph Noel is based in the Jack H. Skirball Center for Chemical Biology and Proteomics & Howard Hughes Medical Institute and is a member of Faculty of the Salk Institute for Biological Studies, La Jolla, California.
+Based in the Jack H. Skirball Center for Chemical Biology and Proteomics & Howard Hughes Medical Institute and is a member of Faculty of the Salk Institute for Biological Studies, La Jolla, California.
 The focus of the research in his laboratory is to decipher the core principles influencing evolutionary change in proteins and protein networks, particularly enzymes and metabolic pathways, underlying the emergence and rapid expansion of chemical diversity in living systems.
+Website